Tencent/xLua/Assets/XLua/Doc/Faq_EN.md

 ## How do I trigger an event in hotfix?

-First enable private member access using xlua.private_accessible.
+Firstly, enable private member access using xlua.private_accessible.

 Then, call delegates using the "&event name" field of the object, for example self\['&MyEvent'\](), where MyEvent is the event name.